 Change Management today is an important discipline that when integrated well with Project Management, can ensure effective project delivery and realized benefits.
 Increasingly, the way we measure success via metrics is taking center stage.
 For Change Management practitioners, measuring successful adoption is not enough.
 Showing the measurable impact of Change Management in driving business outcomes is vital in elevating the value of Change Management.

 What no one questions is the need to measure the value of change management.
-In Building the Case for Change Management we highlighted the numerous studies proving that there’s a direct correlation between change management effectiveness and the gap between ROI expected and ROI delivered.
+There are numerous studies proving that there’s a direct correlation between change management effectiveness and the gap between ROI expected and ROI delivered.
 The question is therefore how to measure the impact.

 There are many ways to measure the impact of Change Management.
 Some commonly used metrics include user adoption, utilization, speed of adoption, perception surveys, training delivery, user competency, behaviors, etc. It can easily be overwhelming to decide what works best in your situation.
 It is also difficult to pinpoint a desired set of metrics without having a clear picture of the type of change and organizational context.

 Success metrics essentially answer the question “what does success look like?”.
 This helps us understand how well business benefits are being realized, levels of employee engagement, and how successful Change Management interventions are.